-H. 'Tail Feathers' (McRae 1985) (Photo by Rich Rosen) a darker halo and a green yellow throat, and 'Tail Feathers' (1989), a 20", 7" tetraploid bright red and yellow spidery bicolor with a large green throat, both remain overlooked for an award.
+H. 'Tail Feathers' (McRae 1989) (Photo by Rich Rosen) 3.5" lavender with a darker halo and a green yellow throat, and 'Tail Feathers' (1989), a 20", 7" tetraploid bright red and yellow spidery bicolor with a large green throat, both remain overlooked for an award.
 Ron L. Jinkerson Ron L. Jinkerson of the Garden of Esther in Kansas City, Missouri, registered a total of 19 cultivars.
 His tetraploid,